Brands Grow Faster With Text Marketing

 - Listicles (ex.
 “9 Ways to Organize Your Kitchen”)

 The most successful content teams rely on keyword research to dictate which pages to prioritize.
-We recommend creating in-depth, SEO-centric resources for each piece of Awareness Content.
-Build high-quality backlinks to this content to expedite the timeline to get it to rank in search results.
+We recommend creating in-depth, SEO-centric resources for each piece of Awareness Content and building high-quality backlinks to this content to expedite the timeline and rank in search results.

 These pages should focus on generating organic search traffic from search engines like Google.
 When successful, they will generate 10x more organic search traffic than most articles on your site.